se-edu/se-book/modeling/introduction/how/text.md

 {{ icon_example }} Some examples of using models to communicate:

-1. We can use an architecture diagram to explain the high-level design of the software to developers.
+1. You can use an architecture diagram to explain the high-level design of the software to developers.
 2. A business analyst can use a _use case diagram_ to explain to the customer the functionality of the system.
 3. A _class diagram_ can be reverse-engineered from code so as to help explain the design of a component to a new developer.